Weapons and ammunition (application for consent and export licence)

 The Weapons and Ammunition Act sets out rules for the legal possession of weapons and ammunition (the rules concerning weapons also apply to parts and accessories that are specifically destined for those weapons and that are of an essential nature).

 Such a licence can be issued under various different titles.
-The Weapons and Ammunition Act cites exemption, recognised status, authorisation and consent.
+The Weapons and Ammunition Act specifies consents, exemptions and authorisation.

 - consent for entry

 - consent for entry followed by exit (transit)

 - consent for exit followed by entry (temporary export)